jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/index.md

 # Developing extensions

-Other extensions can depends on one or the other of the packages.
+Other extensions can depends on one or other of the packages.

-This section describe how an extension can provide a chat, and how to make use of one of the chat extensions in another extension.
+This section describes how an extension can provide a chat, and how to make use of one of the chat extensions in another extension.

 ```{toctree}